RouninMedia/Da3SH/README.md

 ## What is Da3SH?

 Da3SH is an approach to web architecture in which core web languages (HTML, CSS, Javascript, SVG, PHP etc.) are all serialized as JSON and stored as data.
-Whenever needed, each core web language can be unpacked from JSON.
+Whenever needed, each core web language can be unpacked from JSON, either on the server-side or on the front-end (client-side).

 Since it's based on JSON, Da3SH offers a technology-agnostic alternative to established web-architecture trends in which one or more core web languages are nested within a different core web language.